Frequently Asked Questions (FAQs)

 - No. NIH planned to issue this RFA for a total of three rounds.
 This is the third round.

 What is the relationship between the FIRST Cohort awardees and the FIRST CEC awardee?

 - Each FIRST Cohort awardee will be responsible for evaluating its own FIRST program.
-Each FIRST Cohort awardee will be responsible for collecting quantitative and qualitative data e.g., focus groups, observations of processes, and collecting survey data and sharing the data with the FIRST CEC.
+Each FIRST Cohort awardee will be responsible for quantitative and qualitative data (e.g., focus groups, observations of processes, and survey data) and sharing the required data with the FIRST CEC.
 The FIRST CEC will coordinate with FIRST Cohort awardees to collect the necessary data and conduct a comprehensive evaluation of the program.
 The FIRST CEC, in collaboration with the FIRST Cohort awardees, will identify and harmonize a minimum set of common data elements to be used by each of the FIRST Cohort awardees to evaluate the faculty and the institutional culture.
 While FIRST Cohort awardees must implement the set of common data elements identified by the FIRST CEC, they may also add measures of interest to their research team and institution.
-The FIRST CEC will lead the development of the final FIRST Data Sharing Plan to be developed in conjunction with FIRST Cohort awardees post award.
+The FIRST CEC will lead the development of the final FIRST Data Sharing Plan to be developed in conjunction with FIRST Cohort awardees.